chunheisiu/NBA-POTW-Regression/README.md

 ### Statement of Research Problems and Methods
 Using the dataset, we stemmed two main research problems:
-- **What player statistic contributes the most to the event that the player is named Player of the Week?**<br>
+- **What player statistic contributes the most to the event that the player is named Player of the Week?**
 Since whether a player is named Player of the Week is a binary variable, we decided to approach this problem using the logistic regression model.

-- **What NBA title, including Player of the Week, has the most weight on the salary of the player?**<br>
+- **What NBA title, including Player of the Week, has the most weight on the salary of the player?**
 Since the salary of a player is a numerical variable, we decided to approach this problem using the multiple linear regression model.

 For both problems, model selection was performed to find the optimal model, and model diagnosis was performed to mitigate the possible issues of heteroscedasticity, multicollinearity and autocorrelation.